kristopolous/BOOTSTRA.386/manual/index.md

 No friends, bank account, connections, place to live...

-March 1984 wasn't really a time of significance.
+March 1983 wasn't really a time of significance.
 It's hard to explain but not all times are equally accessible.
 There's a topology and the distances are very non-euclidean.
 It's just as uneven and entropic as everything else this universe creates.
-For whatever reason, the next easily accessible date that requires under 50KW and wasn't millions of years ago is January 1984, 20 years before I was born.
+For whatever reason, the next easily accessible date that requires under 50KW and wasn't millions of years ago is March 1983, 25 years before I was born.
 I have about a 5 minute window at 3:32am tonight to catch it otherwise I will be sent off to somewhere in the Proterozoic.

 The best way to travel isn't to get vintage currency, that's expensive.
 What I do is purchase jewelry at estate sales.
 Then I pawn it off.
 At least that way I'll have a few hundred bucks.